OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-24.md

 ## Joshua 24:30

-And they buried him in the land of his inheritance, at Timnath Serah in the hill country of Ephraim, north of Mount Gaash.
+And they laid him to rest in the land of his inheritance, at Timnath Serah in the hill country of Ephraim, north of Mount Gaash.

 ## Joshua 24:31

-Israel served the Lord throughout the lifetime of Joshua and of the elders who outlived him and who had experienced everything the Lord had done for Israel.
+Israel served the Lord throughout the lifetime of Joshua and of the elders who outlived him and who had witnessed all the works the Lord had done for Israel.

 ## Joshua 24:32